chadkluck/serverless-video-converter/README.md

 # checkout dev
 git checkout dev
-# inspect ./application-infrastructure/template-configuration.json and ensure the VideoOutputPrefix matches the output bucket prefix (Leave VideoOutputBucket as that will be brought in from the pipeline)
+# inspect ./application-infrastructure/template-configuration.json and ensure the VideoOutputPrefix matches the output bucket prefix path (Leave VideoOutputBucket as that will be brought in from the pipeline)
-# If you make any changes, ensure you commit and push the changes back to dev (however, try to deploy as-is to make troubleshooting easier)
+# If you make any changes, ensure you commit and push the changes back to dev (however, try a first-time deploy as-is to make troubleshooting easier)

 # You must merge dev into test before creating the pipeline (so it has something to deploy)
 git checkout test